pikamau5/maya_script_loader/README.md

 * Run the script from the menu as well

 * Check if script is up to date - mark as orange if outdated
-* Integrate sentry to all installable scripts :)
+* Integrate error reporting to all scripts?

 ![enter image description here](https://i.imgur.com/HmsktUq.png)